brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/FatalError/Index.rst

 How to activate it
 ^^^^^^^^^^^^^^^^^^

-| When a fatal error occures, the only way to actually do something here is the shutdown function.
+| When a fatal error occurs, the only way to actually do something here is the shutdown function.
 The main problem here is, that the backtrace will not contain anything useful, you can not rely on php to provide these values.
 | Since php won't do this, kreXX will have to keep track of the backtrace.
 But by doing this, it will slow down your system to the extreme.
 This is why you will have to activate the handler.
 |
 | There are to ways of doing this: